 During this process over several months, staff will visit properties, review data, and study the sales of properties.
-Property owners will be notified of the new appraised values in the latter part of 2020 and the new values will take effect on Jan.
-1, 2021.
+Property owners will be notified of the new appraised values in the latter part of 2020 or in the early part of 2021.

 Currituck County is partnering with Tyler Technologies, an appraisal company hired by the county, to conduct the revaluation.
 While in the field, county staff and Tyler employees will carry photo identification as proof that they are members of the revaluation team.

 Each county in North Carolina is required by state law to conduct a property revaluation every eight years.
 The intent behind the law is to ensure that all taxpayers are treated equally in the taxation of real and personal property.

 Listed below are frequently asked questions regarding the 2021 revaluation.
 If you have additional questions, contact the Currituck County Tax Department at 252-232-3005.

 - What is revaluation?
 Revaluation is the periodic review of all real property to ensure that its value reflects current market prices and that taxation is fair and equitable.
 State law requires every county to reassess its property tax values to 100% of market value at least once every eight years.
 Current property assessments were established in Currituck County’s last revaluation, which took place in 2013.